-Which Barnsley player should Brentford fans be most wary of?
+Which player should Brentford fans be keeping an eye on this Tuesday?

 Alex Mowatt is always important.
 He’s scored a couple of absolute screamers recently and is a player that is very capable of making magic happen in midfield.
 The other player to keep an eye on is Woodrow up front, who has been a bit of a talisman for them.
 He was very highly rated when he was younger and we’re now seeing that real potential coming through in his play.
 You need someone who can get you goals at the top of the pitch and Barnsley have that with Woodrow.

 How is Ismael likely to set up his side at Oakwell?

 I think they’ll probably carry on with the formation that they have been using, which involves quite a narrow midfield four and getting the full-backs forward, with Woodrow up top and a bit of support from Dominik Frieser or Victor Adeboyejo (celebrating above).
 It’s very typical of the time that they have a back four, a three and a one in front and then two up top.